 Job losses: Major cuts since the start of the pandemic

+There was even a rare piece of good news as Capita said that it would hire 900 new workers to help it staff contracts worth £355 million that it had won with Transport for London.

-Around 7,960 job losses have been added to the more than 167,000 major redundancies at big British employers since the start of lockdown as many businesses try to slimline after coronavirus took a massive chunk from their profits.
+More than 167,000 possible redundancies have been announced since the beginning of lockdown in March as the pandemic takes a big chunk out of sales.

-The Evening Standard became the latest to announce a round of approximately 115 redundancies after its advertising revenue took a blow.
+The Evening Standard last week announced a round of approximately 115 redundancies after its advertising revenue took a blow.

-It followed WH Smith, Arsenal, and Pizza Express, who have all said they will likely lay off hundreds of staff.
+WH Smith, DW Sports and Pizza Express all said they were laying off more than 1,000 members of their staff.

 Here is a list of British employers which have announced major job cuts since the start of the lockdown.